Rick Ware Racing: Car No. 51 history

 On November 22, 2017, it was announced that Black would return to the 51 for a full 2018 season with a charter.
 The team did not disclose how they had acquired the charter.
 However, the deal with Black soon fell apart, leaving the 51 open for another driver.
-Justin Marks drove the No. 51 at the Daytona 500, finishing 12th.
+Justin Marks drove the No. 51 at the Daytona 500, finishing twelfth.
 The car was fielded in partnership with Premium Motorsports, powered by ECR Engines, and was sponsored by Harry's.
 Harrison Rhodes joined the team for a one-off the following week at Atlanta to make his Cup debut.
-A partnership with Stewart-Haas Racing brought Cole Custer to the car the following week at the spring Las Vegas race for his Cup debut.
+A partnership with Stewart–Haas Racing brought Cole Custer to the car the following week at the spring Las Vegas race for his Cup debut.
 Timmy Hill was brought in for the next two races, finishing 33rd at both the spring Phoenix race and Fontana.
 Rhodes returned to the car for the next four races.
 Timmy Hill drove the car at the spring Talladega race.
 Cody Ware made his first start of the season at the spring Dover race.
 McLeod drove the car at the spring Kansas race and the 2018 Coca-Cola 600.
 Custer returned to the No. 51 at the Pocono 400 Chris Cook drove the No. 51 at Sonoma.
 Jeb Burton drove the No. 51 at the fall Martinsville race.

 For the 2019 season, The No. 51 team was registered as Petty Ware Racing after RWR leased the charter from Richard Petty Motorsports.
 At the 2019 Daytona 500, both RWR cars triggered an unusual crash on lap 159.
 As several cars were entering pit road, Cody Ware and McLeod collided, sending McLeod to the infield grass and Ware slamming into Tyler Reddick, who inflicted serious damage on Jimmie Johnson's left rear quarter panel.
 Ware then hit Ricky Stenhouse Jr. from behind before resting on the infield grass, causing Stenhouse to collide with Reddick.
 McLeod, who drove the 51, finished the race 19th.
 Andy Seuss joined the team for his Cup debut at New Hampshire Motor Speedway in July.

 For the 2020 season, Joey Gase became the primary driver while Garrett Smithley drove the car at three races, James Davison doing four races, and Bilicki returned for the Charlotte Roval.
 The team finished the season 38th in the points standings.

 For the 2021 season, Cody Ware returned as the primary driver for the No. 51 Nurtec ODT Chevrolet.
 Smithley returned for two races while J. J. Yeley ran two races and Davison returned for Watkins Glen.
 The No. 51 finished the season 34th in points.
 On December 1, RWR lost its lease to the No. 51's charter after GMS Racing purchased a majority stake in Richard Petty Motorsports.
 The charter was transferred to Petty GMS Motorsports' No. 42 car.